migueldeicaza/SwiftTerm/README.md

 SwiftTerm is a VT100/Xterm terminal emulator for Swift.

-This repository contains both the terminal emulator engine, as well as concrete implementation for macOS using AppKit's NSView.
+This repository contains both the terminal emulator engine, as well as concrete implementation for iOS using UIKit, and macOS using AppKit.

 Check the [API Documentation](https://migueldeicaza.github.io/SwiftTerm/)